Ramarren/cl-parser-combinators/README.markdown

 ### basic parsers

 There is a number of predefined parsers in `parsers.lisp` and `greedy.lisp`.
 They are documented by their docstrings.
+Non-backtrakcing parsers, indicated by star replacing the question mark in their names, discard all but the first result.
+This decreases memory consumption since backtracking information is not kept, but may lead to parser failures if there is ambiguity which can only be resolved from higher context.

 ### top-level interface